This photo shows most of my Bibles through the years…

 And now this Bible I am currently using – a Christmas gift last year – it’s smaller and prettier and it has a ribbon bookmark – and I just seem to love it and its quilted cover.
 Still NIV, tried others, but keep coming back, it seems to just be my favourite 🙂

 So I read through the Bible in one year from 2012-2013.
 And I’ve been wanting to do that again, every year I try, and I don’t succeed.
 It’s great that I was able to find a way to read through the Bible once, through a unique reading plan, journalling, and sharing thoughts online.
-And it prompted me to publish my journal (Thy Word), and publish reading plans/blank journals every year since (Bible in a Year books).
+And it prompted me to publish my journal (Thy Word).

 But now what?
 How do I get through the Bible a second time?
 Third?
 Fourth?